+.5 Credit Est. Fee \$10 Semester Grades 9-12 Prerequisite: Art Foundations

-Semester.5 CreditGrades 9-12Est.
-Fee \$10Prerequisite: Art of Photojournalism or Art FoundationsThey say a picture is worth a thousand words.
-In this class, you willlearn to use your camera to tell amazing stories through the photos youtake.
-We will discuss camera functions, lighting, photo editing softwareand more in relation to creating a dynamic, eye-catching image.
-Studentsshould have their own camera (this could be a cell phone, "point and shoot" digital camera, or dSLR).
+They say a picture is worth a thousand words.
+In this class, you will learn to use your camera to tell amazing stories through the photos you take.
+We will discuss camera functions, lighting, photo editing software and more in relation to creating a dynamic, eye-catching image.
+Students should have their own camera (this could be a cell phone, "point and shoot" digital camera, or dSLR).